GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

 These instructions will help you deploy a GKE Standard Cluster inside your project.

-> Pre-requisite: You must deploy a [Config Controller Cluster](../../../kcc-deploy/) before proceeding.
+> Pre-requisite: You must deploy an [autopilot](../../../private-kcc/client-experimentation/kcc-autopilot/deploy-kcc-autopilot.sh) or [standard](../../../private-kcc/client-experimentation/kcc-standard/deploy-kcc-standard.sh) Config Controller cluster before proceeding.

 ## Deployment Options